dsccommunity/Microsoft365DscWorkshop/export/readme.md

    $cert = New-M365DSCSelfSignedCertificate -Store LocalMachine -Subject 'M365DSC Export' -PassThru
    ```

    2. The public part of the certificate must be added to the previously created application in order to be able authenticate with it.
-The previous command exported the public key to the file `AuthCert.cer`.
-Please add the public key from that file to the application in Azure.
+Please add the public key to the application in Azure with the following commands.

    ```powershell
    $certParam = @{